castmart/Folio/README.md

 - **Configuration**: In this modules we have all the configuration code that wires everything together.

-To go one step ahead, this project structure will help support two different type of Web Stacks in spring boot, the classical Web Servlet Stack and the Reactive Stack.
+To go one step ahead, this project structure will help support two different types of Web Stacks in spring boot, the classical
+Web Servlet Stack and the Reactive Stack.
 This way, it can be proved that the election on technologies can be delayed following this
 Architectural principles.